 When God calls us through his word to a standard, we are to fall in line as disciples of Jesus.
 When the Bible calls us to flee sexual immorality, we do not instead join with culture and run to it.
 (1 Cor 6:18) Yes the world is going one way, but the church does not follow.
 The reason that this is being addressed is because sadly, churches are falling for bad teaching here.
 In fact they are simply cowering to cultural whims.
 This is the church, saying to the church, that fidelity of scripture teaches a truth and we will hold to it despite culture.
 Paul tells us this in 1 Corinthians 5

 12 For what have I to do with judging outsiders?
 Is it not those inside the church whom you are to judge?
 13 God judges those outside.
 “Purge the evil person from among you.”

 Many great Christian leaders signed it because it is God’s design, not because of politics.
 This is not even about calling out sinners necessarily, it is the Church taking a stand after the cultural winds have blurred the lines of even some bodies of believers.
 If the church doesn’t even understand the Word of God, how can we expect the culture to see it in us?
 This is what this statement is about.

-The further evidence for the need of such a scraping of the line in the sand is the response of some churches and bloggers and Christians saying they love and welcome all while rejecting this statement.
+The further evidence for the need of such a scraping of the line in the sand, is the response of some churches and bloggers.
+Some Christians are saying they love and welcome all, while rejecting this statement.
 Well the statement has said they also love and welcome and want to minister, but that they must adhere to it as faithful to God’s revelation.
-In order to actually minster and love we need God’s truth.
+In order to actually minster and love, we need God’s truth.